flowchart TD

 204.3.1 3.1 Variance Through One Layer

 The scale of the random weights controls how the variance of activations changes from layer to layer.
 Treat the inputs and weights as random variables.
-Assume the components \(x_j\) are independent with mean zero and variance \(\operatorname{Var}(x)\), and the weights \(W_{ij}\) are independent, mean zero, with variance \(\sigma^2\), drawn independently of the inputs.
-For a single preactivation,
+Assume the components \(x_j\) are independent with mean zero and common variance \(\operatorname{Var}(x)\), and the weights \(W_{ij}\) are independent, mean zero, with variance \(\sigma^2\), drawn independently of the inputs.
+For a single preactivation, using that the variance of a sum of independent terms is the sum of the variances and that for independent zero mean factors \(\operatorname{Var}(W_{ij} x_j) = \operatorname{Var}(W_{ij})\operatorname{Var}(x_j)\),

-where we used independence and zero means so that the variance of each product is the product of variances and cross terms vanish.
 The factor \(d\), the fan in of the layer, is the crux.
 If \(\sigma^2\) is held fixed as the network is made wider or deeper, the variance is multiplied by \(d\) at every layer and the scale of activations explodes or, for \(d\sigma^2 < 1\), collapses.
+The bias, when nonzero, contributes an additive \(\operatorname{Var}(b_i)\) to this expression, which is a further reason to keep it at zero so that the weight scale alone governs the budget.

 204.3.2 3.2 Compounding Through Depth